 For those who don’t know, recruiting coordinators are the people who schedule your interviews, greet you at the lobby on site, reimburse you for hotels and flights, and send you updates about your application.
 You’ve probably thought of them as recruiters, but they were actually recruiting coordinators.

-Despite knowing the general outline of their jobs, on my first day, I had no idea what to expect.
+Despite knowing the general outline of their jobs, I had no idea what to expect on my first day.
 I had a brief meeting with the talent operations manager and a lead recruiting coordinator to learn more.
-I spent my first week in training sessions with several other new hires, then spent another week shadowing every member of the recruiting coordination team.
+During my first week, I spent most of my time in training sessions with several other new hires.
+Then, I spent another week shadowing every member of the recruiting coordination team.

-I was an enthusiastic recruit, as I wanted to understand everyone’s tips and tricks, and approaches to scheduling.
+I was an enthusiastic recruit, as I wanted to understand everyone’s approaches to scheduling and helping to fill open positions.
 The product manager in me was also thinking of the features we could add to GoodTime to help them.
 Along the way, I learned what they love about their jobs, which tasks are the most grueling, the career tracks they hoped to pursue, and everything in between.

 Scheduling Is Wildly Complex.
 Wildly.

-Whenever I’d pitch GoodTime to someone oblivious to the complexity of scheduling, I’d tell them it’s an NP-complete problem — that’s a decision problem that has no or known fast solution.
+Whenever I’d pitch GoodTime to someone oblivious to the complexity of scheduling, I’d tell them it’s an NP-complete problem—that’s a decision problem that has no or no known easy solution.
 It’s quite challenging to create an engineering solution that scales for those types of problems.
 What’s more, I never understood the human side of this problem and the stress that goes along with getting hundreds of things right so an interview can go off without a hitch.

-Two months in, I was neck deep scheduling interviews for my recruiter.
-Sometimes I made minor mistakes, like accidentally booking a room with one chair for an on-site interview, providing the wrong feedback form to an interviewer, and scheduling an interview on a company holiday (Does your company take President’s Day off?).
+Two months in, I was neck-deep in scheduling interviews for my recruiter.
+Sometimes I made minor mistakes (mistakes happen—RCs are only human), like accidentally booking a room with one chair for an on-site interview, providing the wrong feedback form to an interviewer, and scheduling an interview on a company holiday.
+(Does your company take President’s Day off?)

 Then One Day I Made a Huge Mistake!